ianhellstrom/rtfd/source/sql/basics.rst

 Once your SQL statement has passed both checks with flying colours, your statement receives a SQL ID and (MD5) hash value.
 The hash value is based on the first `few hundred characters`_ of your statement, so hash collisions can occur, especially for long statements.

-You can find out the SQL ID and hash value of your SQL statement by querying ``V$SQL``.
+You can find out the SQL ID and hash value of your SQL statement by querying ``v$sql``.
 To make life easier it is often best to add a comment unique to your statement, for instance ``SELECT /* my_custom_comment */ last_name, first_name FROM people``.
 Then you can simply look for your query from ``V$SQL``: